Oh, What a Happy Find!

 I love finding new blogs, especially blogs on writing.
 What a way to begin a week with a peek at juicy links for writers and readers.
 Do go and enjoy L.N.
 Holmes’ blog.
 I found her blog through a comment she posted on Kristin Lamb’s Blog.
 Visit and read Kristin Lamb’s Blog too, because she keeps up fun, witty and encouraging advice to writers.
 Be sure not to miss Lamb’s post “What Makes a “Real” Writer?”

 After years writing poetry in private journals, I enjoy Monday Poets profusion of language and images.
 We give each other workshops on poetry forms and writing methods.
 A riot of exotic settings and historical periods, all made from a few words results from our efforts.
 By studying fiction for years, both by reading and writing plus in a critique group, I find myself in a field of dreams, writing poetry with others.
-I learn so much each Monday that I feel inspired all week.
+I learn so much each Monday to feel inspired all week.
 Writing poetry offers an ultimate challenge.
-How to take my readers on adventures, to say the unsayable, to convey ephemeral moments of being alive….
+How to take my readers on adventures, to say the unsayable, to convey fleeting moments of being alive.

 Top of the week to you, Deborah